Non-governmental 457(b) rollover rules

 In summary, a non-governmental 457 is NOT the plan you fund first.

 You only invest in a non-governmental 457 plan if you have your other ducks in a row AND you have a need!
-Your ducks include: fully funding other retirement accounts, including HSA and backdoor Roth.
-The need is: highest tax brackets, within 5-10 years of retirement, or considering early retirement.
+Your ducks include fully funding other retirement accounts, including HSA and backdoor Roth.
+The need is to have the highest tax brackets within 5-10 years of retirement or consider early retirement.

 In addition, there must be good distribution options, and you should have a plan for these distributions.

 This is important to understand.
-As the money in the 457(b) is not your money, you don’t want to defer your salary to one of these top-hat plans without contemplation.
+As the 457(b) money is not yours, you don’t want to defer your salary to one of these top-hat plans without contemplation.
 There are significant downsides.

 Downsides of Non-Governmental 457(b) Plans